-If a breakpoint has been selected, its action part is
+If a breakpoint has been selected, then its action part is

 evaluated, normally setting some debugger action variables.
 If the

-action part fails, as a side-effect, it is ensured that a
+action part fails, then as a side effect, it is ensured that a

 procedure box will be built.
 This is achieved by changing the